About the CLEP

 STEP 2- Make an appointment by clicking on your desired campus below:

-*Osceola and East will resume CLEP testing tentatively in mid-November 2022
+*East Campus will resume CLEP testing tentatively in mid-November 2022

 STEP 3- Take the test on your appointment date and time